 - finely ground sea salt or favorite seed or herb topping optional

-- Combine all ingredients in a food processor with the blade attachment, mix until dough combines into a ball ~ one to two minutes
+Combine all ingredients in a food processor with the blade attachment, mix until dough combines into a ball, about one to two minutes

-- Transfer dough a bowl, cover, and refrigerate until firm (20 minutes to overnight)
+Transfer dough a bowl, cover, and refrigerate until firm, about 20 minutes to overnight

 - Roll out dough to about 1/8 inch thickness on a sheet of parchment paper with a lightly floured rolling pin